BestTimesToVisit.com Logo

 Xochimilco Canals: Trajinera Adventure

-Explore the enchanting canals of Xochimilco aboard a brightly painted trajinera boat.
+Explore the enchanting canals of Xochimilco aboard a colorful trajinera boat.
 Enjoy mariachi music, delicious street food, and the vibrant atmosphere.
 Insider tip: Negotiate the price beforehand and bring your own drinks and snacks for a more authentic experience.

 Chapultepec Park: Lakeside Serenity

-Escape the city bustle in vast Chapultepec Park.
-Rent a rowboat on the lake, visit the Chapultepec Castle for panoramic views, or simply relax amidst the greenery.
-Insider tip: Pack a picnic and enjoy a leisurely afternoon by the lake.
+Escape the city bustle in Chapultepec Park, renting a rowboat on the lake for a tranquil escape.
+Admire the lush greenery and the majestic Chapultepec Castle in the distance.
+Insider tip: Pack a picnic to enjoy by the lake for a truly relaxing experience.

 See all 8 things to do →